pj-mohanty/E-commerce/README.md

 Tailwind CSS: For styling and responsive design.

-#Backend:
+# Backend:

-Node.js and Express (optional, for APIs).
+Node.js and Express

 Integration with a mock API or third-party API (like Spotify Web API).